caoboda/learngit/readme.txt

-Git is a version control system.
+11Git is a version control system.
 Git is free software.
 Working Directory and Repository